Part-II-Computational-Physics/.github/profile/README.md

 The (tentative) programme for the exercises is

 1. Nathan Magnan, PDEs
-2. Brian Bostwick, ???
+2. Matthew Ord, Quantum Mechanics
-3. A. N. Other, Quantum Mechanics
+3. A. N. Other, ???
 4. Danny van der Haven, Monte Carlo